 When it comes to WordPress hosting, the speed and caching system is the first step, I recommend the WP Engine managed WordPress hosting as the only service to speed up your site naturally, without doing anything than creating content.

 This hosting works exclusively on WordPress sites.
-That’s why they optimized their servers for that and created a custom infrastructure that no one has.
+That’s why they optimized their servers for that, and created a custom infrastructure that no one have.

 If you’re hosting with this service, then, forget all the other tips, simply because you will get a fully optimized hosting that takes care of the speed and the security.